dandrejvv/CommandLineFPS/README.md

 Then it finally dawned upon me that perhaps there is a marshalling concern that is happening between .NET Core and the Win32API.
 I used the current Encoder on the Console to get the byte version of my character array and BOOM it worked!
 Except that I got the almost exact frame rate than the original effort I put in using the normal .NET Core Console 😔.
 Also, there is a bit of a flicker happening as well.
+I've reverted to using my original renderer that won't flicker if you want to try it out but it is "configurable" when you look through the code and un/comment some lines.

 This was an interesting experiment and something I quite enjoyed persuing, especially to take my mind off my normal programming routine.
 I felt almost like I was a university or high school student again.
 So big thanks to OneLineCoder for the idea!